tymyrddin/purple/source/docs/audits/supportive/cia.md

 # Confidentiality, integrity, and availability

 The CIA triad is the foundation of information security.
 It describes three properties every organisation must protect in its information systems.
-Each one matters on its own, but security only works when all three are kept in balance.
+Each one carries weight on its own, but security only works when all three are kept in balance.

 | Aspect          | Core question                    | Relevant Annex A domains                                                                                       |